pieeg-club/.github/profile/README.md

 PiEEG-Club is a place, where researchers, coders, and any neuroscience enthusiast can share some scripts for PiEEG devices.
 Make neuroscience available for all
-Please be free add your GUI in this repository
+Please feel free add your scripts to this repository

 Wearable BCI
 BCI shield for RaspberryPi, Arduino, Jetson Nano
 Active electrodes